Ntjam Rosie

-Ntjam Rosie, born as Rosie Boei (March 18, 1983, in Sonkoe, Cameroon), is a Dutch-Cameroonian singer/songwriter from Rotterdam, The Netherlands.
-Her style is a mix of pop music, jazz and soul.
-She moved to the Netherlands at the age of nine where she grew up in Maastricht.
+Ntjam Rosie, born as Rosie Boei (born 18 March 1983 in Sonkoe, Cameroon), is a Dutch-Cameroonian singer-songwriter from Sonkoe, Cameroon.
+Her style blends pop music, jazz and soul with West and Central African influences.
+She moved to the Netherlands at the age of nine, initially settling in Maastricht, and relocated to Rotterdam around the age of eighteen.

 Career

-Ntjam Rosie (then working under the name Ntjamrosie) released her debut album Atouba through Apple Tree Records on January 20, 2008.
-It was produced by Nelson & Djosa.
-The sound of the album is best described as Future Afro Soul.
-Patience was released as a single.
+Early career and first albums

-She graduated from the Codarts Conservatory Rotterdam as a bachelor of music.
-She majored in Latin singing and minored in teaching.
+Ntjam Rosie (then working under the name Ntjamrosie) released her debut album Atouba through Gentle Daze Records on 20 January 2008, produced by Nelson & Djosa.
+The album's sound has been described as future Afro-soul; "Patience" was released as a single.

-Her second album Elle came out in 2010, again produced by Nelson & Djosa, released independently.
-It was nominated for an Edison Jazzism Public Award in 2011.
-For Elle, Ntjam Rosie found inspiration in artists like George Duke, Stevie Wonder, Patrice Rushen, Syreeta and Miriam Makeba.
+She graduated from the Codarts Conservatory Rotterdam with a bachelor's degree in music, majoring in Latin singing and minoring in teaching.

-For the production she again teamed up with Nelson & Djosa.
-Among the musicians were on drums U.K. based Nathan Allen (Amy Winehouse, Faith Evans), also U.K. based on bass Alex Bonfanti (Tom Jones, Xantone Blacq), Ronald Snijders (flute), Tuur Moens (drums) and Alexander van Popta (keys).
-The recording took place at the Flowriders Music studio in Amsterdam.
+Her second album, Elle, was released independently in 2010, again produced by Nelson & Djosa.
+It was nominated for an Edison Jazzism Audience Award in 2011.
+For Elle, Rosie drew inspiration from artists including George Duke, Stevie Wonder, Patrice Rushen, Syreeta and Miriam Makeba.
+Musicians on the album included UK-based drummer Nathan Allen (Amy Winehouse, Faith Evans) and bassist Alex Bonfanti (Tom Jones, Xantone Blacq), as well as Ronald Snijders (flute), Tuur Moens (drums) and Alexander van Popta (keys).
+Recording took place at Flowriders Music studio in Amsterdam.

-In 2012, Ntjam Rosie released Live at Grounds, a CD/DVD with live recordings of her performance at the GROUNDS venue in Rotterdam.
-Her third album, At The Back Of Beyond, came out March 15, 2013, produced by jazz pianist, composer and producer Alexander van Popta.
-The album title is inspired by the movie Black Narcissus and the guitar plays a much bigger role than on her previous album ‘Elle’.
-‘At The Back Of Beyond’ was released on Ntjam Rosie’s own record label Gentle Daze Records.
+In 2012 Ntjam Rosie released Live at Grounds, a CD/DVD recorded at the Grounds venue in Rotterdam.
+Her third studio album, At the Back of Beyond, followed on 15 March 2013, produced by jazz pianist, composer and producer Alexander van Popta.
+The album's title was inspired by the film Black Narcissus; guitar plays a larger role on the record than on Elle.
+It was released on Rosie's own label, Gentle Daze Records, and was nominated for the Edison Jazzism Audience Award.

-Ntjam Rosie has been heard and seen in various Dutch media programs such as Giel Beelen 3FM radio show, De Wereld Draait Door, Vrije Geluiden and BNN.
-She was support act for artists like Erykah Badu, José James, Macy Gray and Bilal.
-She played in prestigious clubs like Paradiso, Melkweg, Rotown and Sugar Factory and performed on various festivals such as Dunya, Mundial and Jazz in Duketown.
-In 2011 she performed at the world-renowned North Sea Jazz Festival.
+Rosie has appeared on Dutch media programmes including the Giel Beelen 3FM radio show, De Wereld Draait Door, Vrije Geluiden and BNN.
+She has been a support act for Erykah Badu, José James, Macy Gray and Bilal, and has played venues including Paradiso, Melkweg, Rotown and Sugar Factory, and festivals such as Dunya, Mundial and Jazz in Duketown.
+In 2011 she performed at the North Sea Jazz Festival.